frymimori/javascript-byte-reverser/README.md

 The required property `"dataType"` is a `string` and the value is `"object"` or `"string"`.

-The return value variable `d` is an  `string` defined as the hexadecimal checksum digest.

 The command `node` can process a list of defined test inputs from the file [test/index.js](https://github.com/avolitty/javascript-avolitty-byte-reverser/blob/main/test.js).

 ``` console